-Feds charge 50 in widespread US college admissions scam
+CEO steps down as dozens ensnared in college admissions scam

 Lelling said the investigation is continuing and authorities believe other parents were involved.
 The IRS is also investigating, since some parents allegedly disguised the bribes as charitable donations.

 The colleges themselves are not targets, the prosecutor said.
 A number of the institutions moved quickly to fire or suspend the coaches and distance their name from the scandal, portraying themselves as victims.
-Stanford fired the sailing coach, and USC dropped of its water polo coach and an athletic administrator.
+Stanford fired the sailing coach, and USC dropped its water polo coach and an athletic administrator.
 UCLA suspended its soccer coach, and Wake Forest did the same with its volleyball coach.